 The nonstick base is typically super easy to clean up; you can just wipe it with a paper towel or rinse it with water.
 Moreover, they are dishwasher safe, so you can either clean your skillet pan yourself or simply put it into the dishwasher for a wash.

-An omelette pan has a slide of benefit over another cooking base.
-For omelettes, it is good to have something that has a non-stick base.
+An omelet pan has a slide of benefit over another cooking base.
+For omelets, it is good to have something that has a non-stick base.
 It will allow cooking with little oil, which is good for your overall health.

 - Can be used in Stove and Oven